 Historical revisionists, seeking to change the course of history, have begun their offensive in the past.The government at the time has dispatched a saniwa into the past to protect history.The saniwa, being able to sense spiritual energy, was able to bring out the tsukumogami spirits residing within swords.Together with the "Touken Danshi," the saniwa has dedicated themselves to fighting to protect the course of history.

 One of two distinct stage continuities, Touken Ranbu Stageplay (or Tousute as it's abbreviated) is a series of Stage Plays adapted from the widely popular Touken Ranbu franchise.
-There are currently 5 official stage plays with a 6th one in production.
 Each stage play focuses on a new story, with few recurring characters, namely Mikazuki Munechikanote and Yamanbagiri Kunihiro being a constant staple in them.
-It all comes together in the sixth stage play, Hiden Yui no Me no Hototogisu.
+It all comes together in the fifth stage play, Hiden: Yui no Me no Hototogisu.